U.S. Supplement/Issue 34/Text

 All assemblies and area teaching committees should keep in their current file a copy of the instructions furnished by the National Spiritual Assembly for this purpose.
 It may be loaned or given to any youth who needs it and another copy for the files can be secured on request to the National Spiritual Assembly.

-We suggest that local spiritual assemblies set u.p a calendar of matters that should be brought to the attention of the Bahá’í community from time to time at the Nineteen-Day Feasts, and that this particular item be made one of them.
+We suggest that local spiritual assemblies set up a calendar of matters that should be brought to the attention of the Bahá’í community from time to time at the Nineteen-Day Feasts, and that this particular item be made one of them.

 Bahá’ís Reminded of Necessity to Withdraw from Masonry and Churches[edit]

-In the September 1955 BAHA'I Naws, page 4, the National Spiritual Assembly published the instruction of the beloved Guardian that any Bahá’í who is determined to retain membership in Free Masonry loses his voting rights, and that this directive is to be carried out by our Assembly in all areas under our direction.
+In the September 1955 BAHA’I NEWS, page 4, the National Spiritual Assembly published the instruction of the beloved Guardian that any Bahá’í who is determined to retain membership in Free Masonry loses his voting rights, and that this directive is to be carried out by our Assembly in all areas under our direction.
 This was published as a notice to all the believers and the administrative bodies (national and local assemblies) functioning in and for the United States territories in the World Crusade.

 The National Spiritual Assembly wishes to commend all those believers who were members of Free Masonry and its affiliated organizations at the time and who acted promptly in obedience to this instruction.
-The purpose in calling it to the attention of the Bahá’í community again is to point out that any believers who still retain their membership in the Masonic Order and the Eastern Star and other such orders have had ample time to sever such membership and any further delay makes it incumbent upon the National Assembly to deprive those believers of their Bahá’í membership. ’
+The purpose in calling it to the attention of the Bahá’í community again is to point out that any believers who still retain their membership in the Masonic Order and the Eastern Star and other such orders have had ample time to sever such membership and any further delay makes it incumbent upon the National Assembly to deprive those believers of their Bahá’í membership.

-Local spiritual assemblies have the obligation to report to the National Spiritual Assembly any members
+Local spiritual assemblies have the obligation to report to the National Spiritual Assembly any members in their community who have not yet acted to carry out this directive.

 This instruction applies also to any Bahá’ís who retain membership in any church.